 Our family christened an inaugural year, so to speak.
 Our eldest child turned 18 this year – officially a “man.”
 Yet, in our household, there are certain responsibilities of manhood that comes as a prerequisite to graduation.
 I’ve shared before that by the time our children graduate, there are certain kitchen essentials that they need to have mastered.

-If they know how to blend spices and layer varying food items, like in lasagna, they can whip together any type of comfort food casserole.
+If they know how to blend spices and layer varying food items, like in homemade lasagna, they can whip together any type of comfort food casserole and that will serve them a lifetime.
 If they can follow a simple baking recipe, they open up their world to delicious and easy treats, and if they have patience enough to tackle homemade bread, the strong character traits I’ve hopefully been nurturing, will show me glimpses of that special young adult I’ve been praying for throughout the years.

 Yes, a purely scientific basis for the recipes I’ve chosen, can’t you tell?

 I’d love to collect a list of the Top Ten recipes or cooking concepts that I think my children should have memorized.
 No, in reality, I think it would be fun for ME to master these as well.

 In order to make weekdays run more smoothly, I it’s key to have those “Go To” recipes that we can whip up at a moments notice – those recipes we don’t have to ponder and decipher.
 Last year, I asked you all if you follow recipes or if you just whip things up off the cuff.
 76 of you responded with some great comments, and I realized that we all come from such varying backgrounds with cooking, yet we’d all love to have that mastered.

 For lunch and dinner recipes, I do not tend to follow recipes, that’s why it’s often hard for me to post my favorite creations here, but for baking, I typically always follow recipes, yet switch them up to make them my own.